mrjacobbloom/sb3-theme/README.md

 //initialize a new Sb3Theme object and store it in the variable "t" var t = new Sb3Theme();

-// using CSS, change the styles for children of elements with the class "black" t.css.innerHTML += `
+// using CSS, style blocks with the class "control" t.css.innerHTML += `
 .control > path {
   fill: black;